Debt Ratio

 $68,997 $102,382

-In general, long-term debt should always be less than the corresponding fixed assets value; as more than likely, long-term debt was used to purchase fixed assets (long-lived assets).
-In this case, there is a poor matching of one asset group to its corresponding source of financing.
+In general, long-term debt should always be less than the corresponding fixed assets value, as more than likely, long-term debt was used to purchase fixed assets (long-lived assets).
+In this case, there is a poor match of one asset group to its corresponding source of financing.

 Take a look at current assets financing with current liabilities.